Echigo-Tsumari Art Field 2026

 Photo by Nakamura Osamu

-Since his university days, when his mentor—the world-renowned artist Allan Kaprow—asked him about the origins of his creative work and he replied, “Farmer,” Ryosaku Miyasaka has continued to produce artworks connected to the earth.
-While continuing his artistic practice alongside his work as a farmer in his hometown, this marks his first large-scale solo exhibition at the age of 75.In addition to early artworks from his “Map Paintings” series—including previously unseen pieces—and his recent “Plant Characters” series, the exhibition will feature new artworks created last year in Echigo-Tsumari during the rice-planting and harvest seasons.
+Since his university days, when his mentor—the world-renowned artist Allan Kaprow—asked him about the origins of his creative work and he replied, “Farmer” (his own translation of “hyakusho”), Ryosaku Miyasaka has continued to produce artworks connected to the earth.
+While continuing his artistic practice alongside his work as a farmer in his hometown, this marks his first large-scale solo exhibition at the age of 75.In addition to early artworks from his “Map Paintings” series—including previously unseen artworks—and his recent “Plant Characters” series, the exhibition will feature new artworks created last year in Echigo-Tsumari during the rice-planting and rice-harvesting seasons.

 [Venue] Museum on Echigo-Tsumari, MonET, Special Exhibition Room